 Fire Deparment Command Staff

-Deputy Fire Chief - [CAR 2] K. Campbell
+Deputy Fire Chief - [CHIEF 2] K. Campbell

 Our department has many subdivisions within to allow our members to expand their knowledge and allow us to properly handle any situation at hand!